solvcon/solvcon/doc/source/gas/index.rst

 .. py:module:: solvcon.parcel.gas

+This parcel :py:mod:`solvcon.parcel.gas` is for gas dynamics.
+It currently uses the Euler equations, but will be updated to use the Navier-Stokes equations.

 .. toctree::
-  :hidden:

-  equations
-  obrf
-  shocktube

-This parcel :py:mod:`solvcon.parcel.gas` contains code that performs computational fluid dynamics (CFD) for gas flows by using the CESE method.
-The model equations currently are the Euler equations.
-This parcel will be updated to use the Navier-Stokes equations in the future.
-See :doc:`equations` for detail.

-This parcel has the following examples:

-1. :doc:`obrf`
-2. :doc:`shocktube`
+  euler
+  oblique_shock_reflection

 Simulation Settings
 ===================